|

 2 User profile

-The user profile shows the general information associated with a logged-in user, imperial or metric unit selection list, and
+The User profile gives general information associated with a logged-in user, including the user role, email Id, imperial or metric unit selection list, and notification settings.
+Refer to the video below.

-data.
+Units - gives an option to select an imperial or metric unit for all subsequent measured data.
 The signals are visualized and converted accordingly.

-Notification settings - configure notification settings and subscribe to a daily or weekly digest of notifications.
-There will be one digest per
+Notification settings - allows configuring notifications.
+You can subscribe to a daily or weekly digest of notifications.
+There will be one digest per organization.
+You can enable email notifications for events, such as drive events, asset limits, etc. For more information, refer to Configure organization notifications.

 You can also view the notifications list for muted assets.
-For information on muting notifications for an asset, refer to
+For information, refer to Mute asset notifications and Configure muted assets notification.

 3 General concepts